OKC News Digest and Social Media Digest FAQs

-Links for the News Digest are gathered as they happen during the work day for breaking news stories, and each weekday morning when newspaper and TV websites have updated their content.
+Links for the News Digest are gathered as they happen during the work day for breaking news stories, and/or each weekday morning when newspaper and TV websites have updated their content.
 Most links come from a manual scan of news websites and Twitter, much like you would do on your own.
 (Also, the TV websites are terrible and they don’t put all their stories online, and the ones they do put online aren’t always easy to find.
 So those are harder.)
-Posts for the Social Media Digest are gathered as the day goes on when they pop up in various feeds.
-Others are gathered by searching for City mentions, going to individual City-affiliated social media profile pages and looking at a saved list of City-affiliated tweets each morning.
+Posts for the Social Media Digest are gathered manually searching for City mentions, going to individual City-affiliated social media profile pages and looking at a saved list of City-affiliated tweets.

-- What sites might News Digest links come from? — okc.gov and other City-affiliated websites. — Every traditional English-language news website covering OKC that creates and posts its own content: The Oklahoman/NewsOK, the Journal Record, the Oklahoma Gazette, KFOR, KWTV, KOCO, KOKH, OETA, KGOU, etc. — Alternative traditional news sources: the Black Chronicle, OKC Friday, the City Sentinel, etc. — Blogs and other new media: The Lost Ogle, OKCTalk, Red Dirt Report, etc. — Spanish-language media: Telemundo, Nuestra Comunidad, etc. — National or international media stories with City of OKC-related content.
+- What sites might News Digest links come from? — okc.gov and other City-affiliated websites. — Every traditional English-language news website covering OKC that creates and posts its own content: The Oklahoman/NewsOK, the Journal Record, the Oklahoma Gazette, KFOR, KWTV, KOCO, KOKH, OETA, KGOU, etc. — Alternative traditional news sources: the Black Chronicle, OKC Friday, the City Sentinel, etc. — Blogs and other new media: The Lost Ogle, OKCTalk, Oklahoma City Free Press, etc. — Spanish-language media: Telemundo, Nuestra Comunidad, etc. — National or international media stories with City of OKC-related content.

 - Why are smaller and/or nontraditional news sources included?